eliasss01/eliasss01/README.md

-# Eleas - Back-End Developer & CS Student (Università di Genova)
+# Eleas - Back-End Developer & CS Student

 🚀 Driven back-end developer with a keen interest in AI.
 Currently in my final year of Computer Science at Università di Genova, Italy, while gaining professional experience as a full-time developer.
 Proficient in Java, Node.js, and PostgreSQL, with additional experience in React, Python, and C#.